.png)

 Contractor profit capture

-General contractors now control 15-25% margins on projects, money that could partially flow to architects who understand both design intent and construction realities.
+Contractors now control 15-25% margins on projects, money that could partially flow to architects who understand both design intent and construction realities.

 Learning how to earn more as an architect means escaping the time-for-money trap.
 Every hour you spend on client work is an hour you can't replicate.
 But your knowledge?
 That's infinitely scalable.